Spring Core Annotations with Examples

 }

-For more details visit our articles about @Autowired and Guide to Dependency Injection in Spring.
+For more details, visit our articles on Spring @Autowired Annotation and Guide to Dependency Injection in Spring.

-@Bean annotation indicates that a method produces a bean to be managed by the Spring container.
-The @Bean annotation is usually declared in the Configuration class to create Spring Bean definitions.
+The @Bean annotation indicates that a method produces a bean managed by the Spring container.
+It is typically declared in the configuration class.

 @Configuration